Corporation Tax

 What do you need to do?

-It’s important to know that you will not receive a Corporation Tax bill reminding you to make a payment.
-Therefore, you should proactively calculate, report and pay it.
+Unlike other taxes, you will not receive any Corporation Tax bill reminding you to make a payment.
+Businesses must proactively calculate, report and pay this tax.
+Here's how:

 Employer responsibilities